 - 6.23 The Borough Council will consider all the representations received from the consultation and make any necessary amendments to the final document before it is adopted. - 6.24 The Borough Council will produce a statement summarising what consultation has been undertaken, the main issues raised and how these have been considered in the preparation of the Supplementary Planning Document.

 Key stages in preparing Neighbourhood Plans

 6.25 The key stages for preparing a Neighbourhood Plan are shown below.
-Each stage is described including when the Borough Council will provide advice, assistance and carry out relevant consultations.
+Each stage is described including when the Borough Council will carry out consultations.

 Designation of Neighbourhood Plan Area